 Businesses using both OLC and Office 365 should ensure email practices comply with both blacklists.

 - When it comes to Hotmail, it was a popular email service owned by Microsoft but has since been merged with Outlook.
 So you would find that the Hotmail blacklist and Outlook Consumer (OLC) blacklist are now operating as one.
 Both services use the same blacklist to protect users from spam and other email threats.

 Factors That Can Get You Blacklisted by Outlook

-Forget that you’re not some shady email spammer — you could still land yourself on the Outlook email blacklist and keep asking yourself, "Why is my email going to spam?"
+Forget that you’re not some shady email spammer; you could still land yourself on the Outlook email blacklist and keep asking yourself, "Why is my email going to spam?"
 To avert this injustice, you want to maintain certain security-friendly practices in your email campaigns and hosting setup.
 Across the board, here are a few factors to look out for:

 Outlook has strict anti-spam policies in place to protect its users from unsolicited and malicious emails.
 Sending bulk emails or unsolicited emails (sending to people who’re not expecting your emails, so they mark them as spam), using deceptive subject lines, or including suspicious attachments or URLs can violate these policies, thereby earning you a much-dreaded spot on the blacklist.
-You should follow all the anti-spam policies to make it clear you send bulk emails without spamming.
+You should follow all the anti-spam policies to make it clear that you send bulk emails without spamming.

 Sender reputation policies

 A low sender reputation says a lot about your unfair and invasive use of emailing services.
 As such, Outlook uses sender reputation to decide whether to deliver emails to their users' inboxes.
 A poor sender reputation due to previous violations of anti-spam policies or high numbers of spam complaints can result in blocked emails or emails marked as spam.